14th July, 2021

 Read this guide to learn about the new labels and how they could help you make a better choice when it comes to buying new tyres for your taxi fleet in future.
 We’ve also added some handy tips to help keep your tyres in the best condition – and to keep you on the right side of the law!

 Taking care of your tyres is only one part of keeping you and your passengers safe on the road.
-Having the right insurance for a taxi in place is also a vital part of your business arsenal.
+Having the right taxi insurance in place is also a vital part of your business arsenal.

 Tyre safety labelling was first introduced by the EU back in 2012 to provide drivers with information on tyre safety and their environmental impact.
 The labels are similar to the colour-coded classification system used for household appliances.